davidangel/pets/README.md

  - Run `composer install && npm install`
  - Create a new database in local MySQL/MariaDB and configure credentials in the new `.env` file
  - Run `php artisan migrate` to run initial database migrations
+ - Run `php artisan storage:link` to link the storage directory
+ - Optionally run `php artisan db:seed` to create sample data in the database
  - Visit `https://pets.test/` to confirm everything's ready to rock.